Rider drops Moody’s; seeks loan of up to $15 million

 “[S&P is] still going to ding us if our financials aren’t good, but they’re understanding,” Hartman said.
 “We would spend hours on the phone with S&P, whereas our Moody’s calls would be like a half hour, 45 minutes, and then they downgrade us. … I’m like, ‘You guys aren’t giving us any credit for the work that we’re trying to do to recover from a really difficult time.’
 We don’t want a pass for what happened during the pandemic, but that has to come into consideration.”

-Since the university cut off Moody’s, it began seeking additional funds by borrowing against its mortgage amid an ongoing financial crisis, according to a U.S. Bank filing.
+Since the university cut off Moody’s, it began seeking additional funds by borrowing against its mortgage amid an ongoing financial crisis, according to Hartman.

-The university proposed two amendments to its loan agreement and mortgage and security agreement, allowing Rider to borrow an additional $67 million that would help the institution get through its “low-cash times” toward the end of each semester and over the summer, according to Hartman.
+After borrowing $67 million against its mortgage in 2021, Rider is seeking an additional loan worth up to $15 million that would help the institution get through its “low-cash times” toward the end of each semester and over the summer, according to Hartman.

 The CFO said universities like Rider are “rich twice a year:” when tuition revenue begins to roll in at the start of the fall and spring semesters.
 The latter brings in a bit less money as fewer students are typically enrolled in the spring.